ThomasCarroll/htqc/r_course/introToR_Session1.md

 4 patient4 female            20   newData
 ```

-Data.frames (3/) - Indexing and replacement
+Data frames (5/12) - Indexing and replacement
 =========================================================

 Certain columns can not be replaced in data frames.
 Numeric columns may have their values replaced but columns with character values may not by default.
 This occurs because character vectors are treated as factors by default.